navenduk75/LearnWithNavendu_Notes/README.md

-This respository contains notes for students of [Learn With Navendu](https://www.youtube.com/@LearnWithNavendu) YouTube channel.
+This respository contains notes and code samples for [Learn With Navendu](https://www.youtube.com/@LearnWithNavendu) YouTube channel.